eddiedunn/prp_compiler/agent_capabilities/tools/development/onboarding.md

 ---
-name: "Onboarding"
-description: "1.
-Project Overview"
+name: "New Developer Onboarding Analysis"
+description: "Perform a comprehensive onboarding analysis for a new developer, covering project overview, repository structure, setup, key components, and development workflow."
-arguments: []
+arguments: ""
 keywords:
+  - onboarding
+  - new developer
+  - documentation
+  - project overview
-  - placeholder
+  - setup
 ---

 Please perform a comprehensive onboarding analysis for a new developer joining this project.
 Execute the following steps: